ThePixelDeveloper/mathew-davies.co.uk/_posts/2014-08-26-too-many-tools.md

 There's a lot more to go wrong and having to make sure all these tools are in working order is a pain, especially when breaking changes occur.
 Not having Vagrant isn't an option either.

 What's the way forward?
-Am I using the wrong tools?
+Or am I just using the wrong tools?